Natalie Pike: Broadcasting

-Pike is a director of the Stockport-based homeless charity, The Wellspring.
+Pike was a director of the Stockport-based homeless charity, The Wellspring, from 1 March 2018 to 7 February 2019.

+Pike and Sam Allardyce began hosting a podcast called No Tippy Tappy Football in October 2022.

 Personal life

 On 26 December 2013, Pike escaped serious injury as her car spun off the A1 on black ice as she was driving from Scotland to Manchester, and was taken to hospital in Newcastle-upon-Tyne.
 She has a son named Reggie born on 1 October 2017.